brentonk/psci220/syllabus.md

 Your grade in PSCI 220 consists of the following components:

-*   **Short Papers (20%).** You will write two short papers (4--6 pages each).
-    You will select the topic of each paper from a set of prompts that will be handed out a week before the paper is due.
+* **Short Papers (20%).** You will write two short papers (4--6 pages each).[^page-lengths] You will select the topic of each paper from a set of prompts that will be handed out a week before the paper is due.
 The first of these papers will be due October 8, and the second will be due November 19.

 *   **Midterm Exam (20%).** An in-class midterm consisting of short essay questions will be held on October 20.  *If you cannot be present in class